Sprinklr Social

 And all of this plays out in real time.

-Take Jaguar’s recent crisis as a cautionary tale.
+Jaguar’s crisis shows the risk.
 Following misinformation about its advertising, hashtags like #BoycottJaguar and #Faguar exploded across social channels.
 Fake profiles, accounting for up to 20% of those engaging, fanned the flames, generating thousands of posts and nearly 500,000 views.
 Negative articles spiked to 3,788 in a single week, and fake accounts even revived old articles that had lost traction, bringing them back into public view.

 Fake profiles using #BoycottJaguar to attack the brand.